openedx/edx-toggles/docs/how_to/create_toggles_report_for_devstack_or_sandbox.rst

 For this use case, you can either follow the directory structure listed above, or do the following:

-Create an empty directory named following this name pattern: `<env_name>_env`.
+Create an empty directory following this name pattern: `<env_name>_env`.
 Populate it with state data json files.

 Example:
     - prod_env/ (name of toggle_data_dir)